ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 1. Click on the URL under **Routes** to visit your application.
 Enter any string for username and password, for instance `test:test` because the app is running in demonstration mode.

 The `Node.js` app has been deployed to {{site.data.keyword.openshiftshort}} Container Platform.
 To recap:
-* The "Example Health" Node.js application was deployed directly from GitHub into your cluster
+* The "Example Health" Node.js application was deployed directly from GitHub into your cluster.
-* The application was examined in the {{site.data.keyword.openshiftshort}} console
+* The application was examined in the {{site.data.keyword.openshiftshort}} console.
 * A **Build Configuration** was created - a new commit can be both built and deployed by clicking **Start Build** in the Builds section of the application details.

 ## Logging and monitoring